microsoft/Dynamics365FO-AppChecker/install-basex.md

     Leave the rest of the script unchanged.

-> [!NOTE]
-> You don't have to start the BaseX server, because Application Checker will use the standalone executable file for storage and queries.
+**Note**: You don't have to start the BaseX server, because Application Checker will use the standalone executable file for storage and queries.